Advaitgaur004/Forgotten_Asylum/README.md

 - Atmospheric and eerie environment
 - Engaging storyline with multiple endings

-## Contributing
+## Contributers

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+- Aditya Kedia (B22EE006)
+- Advait Guar (B22CS004)
+- Avinash Kumar (B22ME014)
+- Swash Patwari (B22AI055)

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 Contributers
--
-- Aditya Kedia (B22EE006)
-- Advait Guar (B22CS004)
-- Avinash Kumar (B22ME014)
-- Swash Patwari (B22AI055)

 ## Acknowledgments

 - Thanks to all the contributors and supporters.